 The Bulletin may accept articles that have been previously published, if they are judged to be of particular value and provided the author indicates the earlier publication, volume, date, etc. Alternately, the Bulletin may produce adapted versions of the original article in order to tailor it to its audience.
 The Bulletin does occasionally publish suitable unsolicited articles, in accordance with editorial policy and plans, if they can be adapted to the thematic issue underway, space permitting.

 The Bulletin is prepared initially in English, then translated.
-Articles submitted in languages other than English are translated and edited for publication in English (then re-translated for publication in other languages).
-Articles may be submitted in English, French, Russian or Spanish.
+WMO urges authors to prepare draft articles in English or to have the article translated into English before submitting for consideration to the Editor.
+If an articles is submitted in an official language of the United Nations, other than English, it will be translated before it is considered for publication.
+If accepted for publication, the Enlgish translation will be edited for publication (then re-translated for publication in other languages).
 Time for translation needs to be taken into account when considering deadlines.

 Measurements and numerals

 All measurements should be given in the International System of Units.
 When monetary data are included in the article, a conversion to US dollars should be provided, using the current rate at the time the article is submitted.

 Scientific names and words in languages other than that of the text should be in italics.

 - Last name of author, initials, initials and name of second author, etc. Date.
 Book title (in italics).
 Place of publication, publisher.